gitagogaming/Touchportal-Plugin---StreamExtras/readme.txt

                                          These actions could prove useful in a variety of ways.

-            Stream Shoutouts when a person raids you, display their avatar + username + most recent video for others to watch etc..
+            - Stream Shoutouts when a person raids you, display their avatar + username + most recent video for others to watch etc..
-            Can also be used for when you are about to send off your own raid..
+            - Let viewers know whom you are raiding and all their info.

-            Your viewers could also use these commands in order to retrieve certain info about theirselves or others.
+            - Allow your viewers could also use these commands in order to retrieve certain info about theirselves or others.

 Twitch Actions